 Use new lighting technologies

-What is more, modern LED lights come with dimming options, so you can use a single smart light bulb to turn every room into a discotheque.
+Best of all, modern LED lights come with dimming options, so you can use a single smart light bulb to turn every room into a club.

 Wall lamps and floor lamps keep the eye moving, as they highlight a specific part of the room you want to accentuate, such as a wall full of artwork.
 Placing multiple floor lamps throughout the house and using them as main light sources in every room will turn the design of the house upside down, quite literally.